falscriptor/Meccha-Chameleon-Tool/README.md

 1. Download the latest release above.
 2. Extract the archive to a folder using the password `Painter`.
-3. Run the application.
+3. Done!
 ---

 ## 📑 Usage

-1. Open `MecchaAutoPainter.exe`.
+1. Open `MecchaAutoPainter.exe` as an administrator.
 2. Launch **MECCHA CHAMELEON**.
 3. Press `INSERT` to open the interface.
 4. Enable and configure the required options.